networkx/nx-guides/content/algorithms/euler/euler.md

 ![image:part1](images/part1.png)

 Euler observed that the choice of route inside each land mass is irrelevant.
-The only thing that matters is the sequence of bridges to be crossed in order.
+The only thing that matters is the sequence of bridges to be crossed.
 This observation allows us to abstract the problem even more.
-In the below graph, blue vertices represent the land masses and edges represent the bridges that connect them.
+In the graph below, blue vertices represent the land masses and edges represent the bridges that connect them.

 ```{code-cell}
 import networkx as nx